 Participants who have asked for "time" are given an opportunity to share their concerns and receive reflection and feedback from the group.
-(Ideally this would involve written MAC's or case studies from the candidate, or other group members, as well verbal sharing.)
+(Ideally this would involve written MAC's or case studies from the candidate, or other group members, of current Gateway DMin candidates, the Cohort Director may approve fewer participants.

+as well verbal sharing.)